spatie/laravel-csp/README.md

 ];
 ```

-You can add csp headers to all responses of your app by registering `\Spatie\Csp\AddCspHeaders::class` in the http kernel.
+You can add CSP headers to all responses of your app by registering `Spatie\Csp\AddCspHeaders::class` in the http kernel.

 ```php
 // app/Http/Kernel.php